Maeeen/scastie-bachelor-report/presentation/presentation.md

 # What's more?
 Extensions! 💕

 * If the compiler has specific capabilities, some endpoints are defined.
-In the case of Scala and this project, the endpoint `buildTarget/scalaMainClasses` was useful.
-* Why?
-Wait for a bit… Everything in its time!
+  * Example: In the case of Scala, the endpoint `buildTarget/scalaMainClasses` is defined.

 ---